-- 21. (1) A controlling body, event organiser or stadium or venue owner, as the case may be, may appoint a security officer in writing as an access control officer to be in charge of the access of persons and motor vehicles at the event. - (2) An access control officer may search- - (a) a person who enters a stadium or venue; and - (b) a motor vehicle or container in the possession or under the control of a person who enters a stadium or venue, for any prescribed prohibited or restricted object or substance and may seize such an 35 object or substance found on such person, in or on such motor vehicle or container and deal with the seized object or substance in the prescribed manner.
+- 20. (1) A controlling body, event organiser or stadium or venue owner, as the case may be, may appoint in writing- - (a) a security officer as an access control officer to be in charge of the control of 50 access of persons and motor vehicles at an event; and - (b) peace officers to be in charge of searches and seizures at an event. - (2) A peace officer may search- - (a) a person who enters a stadium or venue; and - (b) a motor vehicle or container in the possession or under the control of a person 55 who enters a stadium or venue, for any prescribed prohibited or restricted object or substance and may seize such an object or substance found on such person, in or on such motor vehicle or container and deal with the seized object or substance in the prescribed manner.